Samantha Juste: Life and career

 Sandra Slater was born in Middleton, near Manchester, England, to Leslie Slater and Phyllis, a dressmaker, and studied textile and dress design at Rochdale College of Art.
-The long-legged blonde soon became a teenage model and took the name Samantha Juste.
+She became a teenage model and took the name Samantha Juste.

 Top of the Pops was a weekly half-hour programme of current popular music, initially conceived and produced by Johnnie Stewart.
 It was first broadcast from Dickenson Road Studios, a converted church in Rusholme, Manchester, on 1 January 1964.
 Samantha Juste was assistant to Cecil Korer, the programme's assistant producer.

 After the first few episodes, Juste replaced Denise Sampey.
 For three-and-a-half years, she sat alongside the host – initially disc jockeys Jimmy Savile, David Jacobs, Alan Freeman and Pete Murray – to place records on a turntable and apply the stylus as the artist was about to perform.
-Simon Dee, who first introduced the show in 1966, recalled that "I got my introduction right [and] didn't get too distracted by the luscious Samantha Juste, my lovely co-host".

 Some viewers found Juste's ritual incongruous, since the artists were ostensibly there to perform.
 However, they were miming, something of which the BBC made little secret.
 On one occasion, a record by The Swinging Blue Jeans was played at the wrong speed.

 Juste appeared briefly in the 1965 Swinging London film The Knack ...and How to Get It, directed by Richard Lester, and also released a single the following year.
 She was one of two British women signed to Strike Records – whose first single and only "hit", Neil Christian's "That's Nice", was issued in February 1966 – and its subsidiary Go.
-(The other was Jacki Bond, a secretary with Strike, who like Juste, had little musical experience.)
+The other was Jacki Bond, a secretary with Strike, who like Juste, had little musical experience.